-This broccoli and brown rice casserole was inspired by a recipe I came across from Susan Voisin with Fat Free Vegan Kitchen.
-Since I have my own Creamy Vegan Cheese Sauce, I used it and tweaked a few of the spices to make this delicious, healthy Vegan Broccoli & Rice Casserole that keeps the whole family happy.
+This vegan broccoli casserole with rice was inspired by a recipe I came across from Susan Voisin with Fat Free Vegan Kitchen.
+Since I have my own Creamy Vegan Cheese Sauce, I used it and tweaked a few of the spices to make this delicious, broccoli rice recipe that keeps the whole family happy.

 Both me and my husband come from big families that get together for lunch after church on Sundays.
 Everyone brings a couple of dishes, and we enjoy time eating, laughing, and playing with the kids and grandkids.

 Made with onions, garlic, broccoli, red bell pepper, celery, chickpeas, brown rice, and spices, this recipe has a punch of antioxidants and phytonutrients.

 As a legume, chickpeas are considered both a vegetable and protein food, helping you hit two important food groups at once.
 These nutty beans are rich in a number of important nutrients that keep you well — including protein, vitamins and minerals — and they provide fiber too.

 Including chickpeas in your diet may play a role in reducing your risk of a number of chronic illnesses such as heart disease, diabetes and cancer.

 Chickpeas aren’t super low in calories like most veggies, but they’re rich in a number of good-for-you nutrients.
 A 1-cup serving of boiled chickpeas has 270 calories, 45 grams of carbs, 4 grams of fat, 15 grams of protein and 13 grams of fiber.

 That same 1-cup serving also meets 70 percent of the daily value for folate and 26 percent of the DV for iron.

 It’s also a good source of a number of other minerals including manganese, magnesium, zinc and copper, as well some other B-vitamins, including thiamine and vitamin B-6.–LiveStrong